pgadmin-org/pgadmin4/pkg/win32/README.txt

 for the OPENSSLDIR, and should not be changed to a directory that un-privileged users could potentially write to.

+4) Download the MIT Kerberos source code, unpack and build it:

+In a *32bit* Visual Studio 2017 command prompt:

+mkdir C:\build64\krb5
+cd krb5-1.18.3\src
+set KRB_INSTALL_DIR=C:\build64\krb5
+nmake -f Makefile.in prep-windows

+Optionally, if you want 32bit binaries as well as 64bit:

+nmake NODEBUG=1
+nmake install NODEBUG=1

+In a *64bit* Visual Studio 2017 command prompt:

+cd krb5-1.18.3\src
+set PATH=%PATH%;"%WindowsSdkVerBinPath%"\x86
+set KRB_INSTALL_DIR=C:\build64\krb5
+nmake NODEBUG=1
+nmake install NODEBUG=1

-4) Download the PostgreSQL source code, unpack and build it:
+5) Download the PostgreSQL source code, unpack and build it:

 wget https://ftp.postgresql.org/pub/source/v12.3/postgresql-12.3.tar.bz2
 tar -zxvf postgresql-12.3.tar.gz